apache/spark/docs/sql-ref-syntax-qry-select-lateral-view.md

 * **column_alias**

-    It lists the column alias of `udtf_expression`, which may be used in output rows, we may have multiple alias if `udtf_expression` have multiple output columns.
+    It lists the column aliases of `udtf_expression`, which may be used in output rows, we may have multiple alias if `udtf_expression` have multiple output columns.

 ### Examples